Some links on this page are affiliate links. See full disclosure in the page footer.

 What is the ideal length for a business mission statement?

 A strong mission statement is typically one to two sentences long.
-It should be short enough to remember but substantial enough to communicate purpose, audience, and value clearly, without needing extra explanation or filler words.
+It should be short enough to remember, but specific enough to clearly communicate purpose, audience, and value without needing extra explanation.

 Should a mission statement include specific numbers or metrics?

-Mission statements usually focus on purpose and approach, not metrics.
-While it’s fine to include aspirational goals, keep the focus on what your business aims to achieve or impact, rather than locking it into fixed numbers that may quickly become outdated.
+Most mission statements focus on purpose and approach, not metrics.
+While it’s fine to include an aspirational goal, the statement usually works best when it avoids fixed numbers that could become outdated as the business evolves.

 How often should a business review its mission statement?

-It’s a good practice to review your mission statement annually or during major strategic changes.
-If your market, team, or values shift, your mission may need updates to stay relevant and aligned with your business direction.
+It’s a good idea to review your mission statement annually or during major strategic changes.
+If your market, team, offerings, or values shift, your mission may need a refresh to stay aligned with where the business is going.

 Sources: